Tyulis/3DSkit/Readme.md

 3DSkit can:

-*	Extract and convert many files formats found in 3DS, WiiU, and why not NDS games
+*	Extract and convert many files formats found in 3DS, WiiU, and NDS games
 *	Pack or repack them
 *	Decompress and compress these files from and to their original compression